Jofrantoba-Coding/jofrantoba-model-jpa/docs/repository-examples.md

 Use native joins for table-based methods that return `ArrayNode`.
 These joins do not use JPA entity relationships; they use SQL table references and the explicit alias from `table`, usually `base`.

+The native methods are intentionally optimized for JSON results.
+Hibernate is used to obtain the current connection, but the query is executed with JDBC `PreparedStatement`; `AbstractJpaDaoV2` reads the `ResultSet` and writes each row directly to Jackson JSON nodes.

+Use this when a repository method is a read-only report/query endpoint and does not need managed JPA entities.

 ```java
 String[] joinTables = {
     "inner:jofrantoba.catalog.tm_category as category:on:base.id_category:category.id",